nakajima/HueEntertainmentSwift/README.md

 ## Usage

-Basic usage can be found in Tests/.
+[Basic usage](https://github.com/nakajima/HueEntertainmentSwift/blob/main/Tests/HueEntertainmentAPITests/HueEntertainmentAPITests.swift) can be found in Tests/ as the `testExample`.

 #### Warning